RichardChe/hazeRemoval/README.md

         ./hazeRemovalBin ../example_img/river.png

-and you can see the original image and the corresponding result.
+you can use any image in example_img/, and you can see the original image and the corresponding result.